SiloCityLabs/blog/content/author/luis-rodriguez/_index.md

 ## Resume

 #### EXPERIENCE
+**NDA - Technology Company** _Software Engineer_, Aug 2019 – Present

+ - Developing custom kiosk software for Android systems
+ - Compiling Android from source for custom Android hardware to be used in client environments
+ - Developing digital signage software for Android systems
+ - NDA and company policies prevent me from listing the name of the company

-**The Buffalo News** _Software Engineer_, April 2018 – Jul 2019
+**The Buffalo News** _Software Engineer_, April 2018 – Aug 2019

- - Managing a team of developers on Android and iOS applications as well as developing the necessary API's needed for both applications.
+ - Managing a team of developers on Android and iOS applications as well as developing the necessary API's needed for both applications
- - Working on PHP and other Web applications to manage and distribute content to the end users.
+ - Working on PHP and other Web applications to manage and distribute content to the end users
- - Integrating [kafka](/post/projects/kafka-cheat-sheet), elastic search, zookeeper and custom Golang software to process real time data with over 1TB of data in storage for just a few months.
+ - Integrating [Kafka](/post/projects/kafka-cheat-sheet), Elasticsearch, Zookeeper and custom Golang software to process real time data with over 1TB of data in storage for just a few months

 **The Buffalo News** _Mobile Android Developer_, Aug 2017 – Apr 2018